denoland/std/info/test-format.md

 same test case, but run with slightly different prompts.
 A test case is complete when all the iterations of it are completed.

+## Befores

+Any section with a heading like "**Before:**" and then a list of items underneath is listing a set of test cases that needs to be run before this test case.
+The order in the list is the order they will be run, with each one inheriting the system state of the one that came before it.
+In the TPS report, befores are referenced by case index, and can only refer to case indexes that come before.
+The items in the list refer to other test case names.

 ## Prompt Chains

 Prompt Chains start with something like **Prompts:** followed by a list of